vault27/Foundation/paloalto.md

 - Technology
 - Deny action

-App-ID status in logs:
+**App-ID status in logs**

-- Icomplete - three-way TCP handshake did not complete OR no enough data after the handshake - is not really an application
+- Incomplete - three-way TCP handshake did not complete OR no enough data after the handshake - is not really an application
 - Insufficient data - not enough data to identify the application - for example one data packet after the handshake
 - unknown-tcp - firewall captured the three-way TCP handshake, but the application was not identified - custom app, no signatures
  - unknown-udp - custom app, no signatures